What is Link Exchange?

 According to Google, if a website is found to be engaging in link schemes, it runs a high risk of being penalized, which can result in a significant drop in search engine rankings or even being removed from search results altogether.

-Can link exchange help in seo?
+Can link exchange help in SEO?

 Note: Backlinks are one of the most important ranking factors in search engine algorithms, and having high-quality backlinks from relevant websites can help to improve your website's search engine rankings.